chief-nerd/frappe_sepa_export/Architecture.md

 ## Best Practices

+1. **MANIFEST.in is CRITICAL** - Always include a complete `MANIFEST.in` file listing all asset types (JS, CSS, HTML, JSON, etc.).
+This is the #1 cause of "paths[0] undefined" errors.
+2. **No build.json needed** - For simple apps, omit `build.json` entirely (don't even create an empty one).
+JavaScript loads via `hooks.py`.
+3. **Module hooks only** - With `pyproject.toml`, place `hooks.py` ONLY in the module directory, not in root.
+Root hooks can cause conflicts.
-1. **Keep JavaScript simple** - Avoid complex bundling unless necessary
+4. **Keep JavaScript simple** - Avoid complex bundling unless necessary.
+Direct loading is faster and simpler.
-2. **Use semantic versioning** - Follow MAJOR.MINOR.PATCH format
+5. **Use semantic versioning** - Follow MAJOR.MINOR.PATCH format
-3. **Minimize dependencies** - Only include what's truly needed
+6. **Minimize dependencies** - Only include what's truly needed
-4. **Empty build.json** - Unless you need asset bundling
-5. **Module hooks** - Place hooks.py in the module directory for pyproject.toml apps
+7. **Test installation early** - After creating `MANIFEST.in`, test `pip install -e .` immediately to catch packaging issues
-6. **Type hints** - Use Python type annotations for better IDE support
+8. **Type hints** - Use Python type annotations for better IDE support
-7. **Documentation** - Keep README.md updated with installation and usage instructions
+9. **Documentation** - Keep README.md updated with installation and usage instructions

 ## References